Your link text

 Parents of John the Baptist

+What about you?
 Have you ever been disappointed?
-You were full of enthusiasm and you just knew your plans were going to go just the way you had them planned.
-And they did not!
+You were full of enthusiasm and you just knew your plans were going to go just the way you had planned them.
+But, they did not!
 Your bubble popped, and you were disappointed.
 It just felt like life had let you down.

 What did you do?
 How did you handle your disappointment?

-Some look at this type of experience as a learning experience, pick themselves up, and use it as a learning experience.
+Some look at disappointment as a time of personal growth; they pick themselves up, and use it as a learning experience.

-Other look at the same type of experience and pull back from life and say that they will never try that again.
-Even becoming bitter and carrying the unpleasant experience with them for the rest of their lives.
+Others look at the same type of experience, pull back from life, and will never try that again.
+Some even become bitter and carry the unpleasant experience with them for the rest of their lives.

 Luke 1: 8-20